Outline of an orange dog with a heart shaped nose Conditions

 Why Does My Dog Get Car Sick?

 First, can dogs get car sick?
 Yes.
 Dog car sickness typically affects puppies and younger dogs more than mature pups.
 This is because younger dogs’ ears aren’t fully developed, and that tends to offset their balance.
-Puppies are also smaller and can’t see out the window as well to orient themselves.
+When the inner ear is disrupted it sends a signal to the brainstem, which triggers the feeling of nausea.
+Puppies are also smaller and can’t see out the window as well to orient themselves, which contributes to them becoming sick in the car.

 What Are The Symptoms Of Dog Car Sickness?